 The Lottery is a member of the Multi-State Lottery Association (MUSL), which operates games on behalf of participating lotteries.
 MUSL currently operates the POWERBALL® (Powerball), Hot Lotto® (Hot Lotto) and Mega Millions® (Mega Millions) games for the Lottery.
 The Lottery sells Powerball, Hot Lotto and Mega Millions game tickets through its retailers and makes weekly wire transfers to MUSL in an amount equivalent to the member lottery's share of the estimated grand prize liability for each game.
 Lesser prizes are paid directly to the winners by each member lottery.
-The prize pools for the three games are 50% of each game's drawing period's sales after the prize reserve accounts are funded to the amounts set by the MUSL product group.
+The prize pools for Powerball and Hot Lotto are 50% of each game's drawing period's sales after the prize reserve accounts are funded to the amounts set by the MUSL product group.
+The prize pool for Mega Millions is up to 55% of each drawing period's sales after the prize reserve accounts are funded to the amounts set by the MUSL product group, but may be higher or lower based upon the number of winners at each prize level.

 MUSL has established prize reserve accounts for the games it operates.
 These prize reserve accounts are funded out of the prize pools for the games until the accounts reach amounts set by the MUSL product groups for each game.
 Once the prize reserve funds exceed these designated maximums, the excess becomes part of the grand prize pool.
 The prize reserve funds serve as contingency reserves to protect MUSL and the party lotteries from unforeseen prize liabilities.
 The money in these reserve funds is used at the discretion of the MUSL Board of Directors.
 The prize reserve funds are refundable to MUSL members if MUSL disbands, a member leaves MUSL, or a game is discontinued.
 In these instances, members must wait one year before receiving their remaining share, if any, of the prize reserve funds.
 The prize reserve accounts may also be carried forward to a replacement game's prize reserve account.

-MUSL included 2% of the Lottery's Powerball drawing period's sales in two prize reserve accounts, the Powerball Prize Reserve Account (PRA) and the Set Prize Reserve Account (SPRA), until the Lottery's share in both the PRA and SPRA were fully funded.
+As of October 1, 2014, the Powerball prize reserve deduction is set to begin at two percent (2%) when the annuity jackpot, as determined after sales are known, exceeds \$120 million, and four percent (4%) when the annuity jackpot, as determined after sales are known, exceeds \$250 million.
+Prior to this time, MUSL included 2% of the Lottery's Powerball drawing period's sales in two prize reserve accounts, the Powerball Prize Reserve Account (PRA) and the Set Prize Reserve Account (SPRA), until the Lottery's share in both the PRA and SPRA were fully funded.
 The maximum amounts designated by the MUSL Powerball product group for the PRA is \$80 million and for the SPRA is \$40 million for all member lotteries.
-At June 30, 2013 and 2012, the Lottery's share in the Powerball PRA was \$1,150,604 and \$1,430,961, respectively, and in the SPRA was \$554,595 and \$440,966, respectively.
-Both Powerball reserve funds are fully funded.
+At June 30, 2014 and 2013, the Lottery's share in the Powerball PRA was \$1,150,023 and \$1,150,604, respectively, and in the SPRA was \$500,010 and \$554,595, respectively.
+Both Powerball reserve funds were fully funded at the end of June 2014 and 2013, respectively.